 - In Teams based tutorial groups, students could use Wiki pages to collaboratively report back to the larger group

-- Create breakout rooms (coming to MS teams Autumn 2020), in which students will work together on a task, a scenario-based problem, or developing a response to a thought-provoking discussion prompt.
+- Create breakout rooms, in which students will work together on a task, a scenario-based problem, or developing a response to a thought-provoking discussion prompt.

 - Invite students to predict what will happen next in a story, or what they think will be the result if a specific choice is made.